As an owner of land or occupier of land crossed by public rights of way (PROW) you need to:

 Making sure public rights of way are maintained in this way will make the route of the PROW clear to those using it and can help reduce frustration which can lead to unintentional trespass and damage to crops.
 In doing this you will also be complying with the good practice guidelines in GAEC 8 of the Single Payments Scheme administered by the Rural Payments Agency (RPA) and DEFRA.
 RPA Inspectors may undertake inspections of holdings signed up to the scheme to ensure compliance, failure to do so could affect any payments you receive.

 Misleading or intimidating signs can deter people from exercising their legal right to use PROW and it is an offence to erect them on or adjacent to PROW.
-Unauthorized signs erected on a public right of way may be removed by the Council under Section 132 of the Highways Act 1980.
-If you feel a sign or notice would be helpful for your access management along a particular PROW, then it's recommended that you contact the Council first who can provide you with guidance.
+Unauthorised signs erected on a public right of way may be removed by the council under Section 132 of the Highways Act 1980.
+If you feel a sign or notice would be helpful for your access management along a particular PROW, then it's recommended that you contact the council first who can provide you with guidance.

 If you need to carry out work that involves disturbing or resurfacing a public right of way you will need to contact us to discuss what is involved.
 You may need to apply for a temporary highway closure or diversion order and pay the associated fees.